 New England Fish Chowder Recipe

-- 2 to 3 pounds haddock fillets, cut into large chunks
+- 2 pounds haddock, cut into large chunks

 - 1. In a soup kettle, melt 1/4 cup butter over medium heat.
 Saute onions until tender but not browned.
 Add the potatoes, salt, pepper and water.
 Top with fish.
 Simmer, covered, 25 minutes or until potatoes are fork-tender.

 - 2. In a large saucepan, heat milk over medium heat until bubbles form around side of saucepan.
 Stir in evaporated milk and remaining butter; add to fish mixture.
 Season with additional salt and pepper if desired.
 Heat through.
 Yield: about 4-1/2 quarts.